 - Recycle a large pasta sauce jar (I always find the size is best to fit all the folded up good deeds in)

 - Download and print the 30 Ramadan Good Deeds.

 - Explain you will be making a Good Deeds Jar ready before Ramadan begins.
 Talk to your child about what they see in the pictures, some could even attempt read the good deeds.

 - The images are left black and white so your child can enjoy colouring them in before putting them in to the jar – (or if you’re short on time, cut and fold them as they are and colour them in each time they take one out in Ramadan.)

 - Cut out the 30 good deeds – fold and put them into the recycled jar.
 Let your child decorate this jar with stickers, glitter or paint.
 Don’t forget to label with their name!

 Why not turn it into a Ramadan Calendar!

 - You can then make a 30 Good Deed Ramadan Calendar on chart paper or 2 large A3 coloured card -we used dark Blue and did a mosque dome and minaret cut out!
 Then draw 30 squares (the same size as the good deed squares when cut out) label each square 1 to 30 – before Ramadan begins.

-- Each day in Ramadan your child can take out a good deed they have to try and fulfill.
+- Each day in Ramadan your child can take out one of the 30 Ramadan Good Deeds they have to try and do it.

 - Once they have completed the good deed, they can enjoy sticking them on to their calendar and feel a sense of achievement by the end of Ramadan in sha Allah.